Signs Your Fleet Needs Commercial Truck and Trailer Repair

-As a truck driver, no one knows your truck better than you.
-You’re likely to notice strange noises, faulty dashboard lights, low pressure levels, and other problems in their earliest stages.
-Recognizing these warning signs and getting your truck to a local repair facility can be the difference between a quick stop and complicated tanker trailer repairs or replacements.
-Continue reading to learn more about the common indicators that tanker truck maintenance is needed.
+No one knows your truck better than you.
+Recognizing warning signs like strange noises, faulty dashboard lights, and low pressure level and getting your truck to a local repair facility can be the difference between a quick stop and a complicated tanker trailer repair or replacement.

-Everything from a dry bulk blower’s compressed air system to dinged-up cargo tanks could require tank truck services.
-Let’s investigate some of the most common problems that indicate a tanker trailer repair in your very near future.
+Everything from dinged-up cargo tanks to a dry bulk blower’s compressed air system can require tank truck services.
+Let’s investigate some of the most common signs a repair is in your near future.

 Loss of Air Pressure

-Losing air pressure can quickly lead to the inability to get your tank loaded.
+Losing air pressure can quickly lead to the inability to load your tank.
 A faulty air compressor governor often causes these.
 The most common indicators of a bad compressor are:

 - Your air gauges don’t move after several minutes